- Speak to a Pro Wedding Consultant

-Pest Control (this can come in different forms, whether it be bug repellants or putting up citronella candles around the tables/area that also doubles as decor!)
+Pest Control (this can come in different forms, whether bug repellants or putting up citronella candles around the tables/area that also doubles as decor!)

-DJ (we need to make it a party!)
+DJ + Entertainment (we need to make it a fun party!)

-Portable restroom (there are nicer portable restroom option that you can rent, not the usual ones you see on construction sites, there are actually upscale) Don’t forget to add sanitizing stations!
+Portable restroom (there is a nicer portable restroom option that you can rent, not the usual ones you see on construction sites, there are actually upscale).
+Don’t forget to add sanitizing stations!

-Electricians + Generators (as necessary, consult your local electrician when planning to plug in.
-Ensure to have all the vendors who will plug in accounted for, example, if you are hiring a small piece band that might need speakers, or if you are looking for outdoor lighting that might need more power than usual.)
+Electricians + Generators (as necessary, consult your local electrician when planning to plugin.
+Ensure to have all the vendors who will plug in accounted for, for example, if you are hiring a small piece band that might need speakers, or if you are looking for outdoor lighting that might need more power than usual.)

 Photo booth (something extra fun)

 Since this is in your backyard, you will most likely do not want people in and out.
 DIY where you can PRE-wedding.
-On the day of, have help than can easily go through the backyard, as opposed to inside the house.
+On the day of, hire help to finish the execution.
+Make sure they can easily go through the backyard instead of inside the house.

 Remember that even if you have done an amazing job planning a backyard wedding, you will still need help on the execution, to which we advise to hire staff to handle the rest on your wedding day.

-As with any other event, it is crucial that you have a back-up plan, especially because your big day will be outdoors and weather could be unpredictable.
+As with any other event, you must have a back-up plan, especially because your big day will be outdoors, and the weather could be unpredictable.
 It would be wise to prepare a covered area, like a tent, or inside your home in case of bad weather.

 Also, POST WEDDING, consider hiring professional cleaners (and disinfecting!) to ensure your space is clean after the gathering!

-SAFETY PROTOCOL EXTRA TIP: Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs, to ensure physical distancing is practiced.
-To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) that you can put in between tables.
+SAFETY PROTOCOL EXTRA TIP: Together with having your guests and yourself wear a mask and practice social distancing, you can also rent stanchions together with signs to ensure physical distancing is practiced.
+To take things further for extra safety, you can also rent clear dividers (you can also decorate it!) to put in between tables.
 Another option is to provide clear face shields that they can still wear, should they need to take the mask off to eat and/or drink.
 Adding extra preventative measures is always a good idea.

 DISCLAIMER: We’ve rounded up suggestions that are pandemic friendly.
-Please note however, that it is still your responsibility to practice safety protocols, Covid-19 event guidelines and constant hygiene, and if need be, consult your local public health professional and abide by your government mandates.
+However, please note that it is still your responsibility to practice safety protocols, Covid-19 event guidelines, and constant hygiene, and if need be, consult your local public health professional and abide by your government mandates.
 We do not guarantee that your event will be 100% safe, as all safety practices are ultimately up to you and your guests.